virgesmith/neworder/docs/tips.md

 Although obvious to many users, in order to promote reusability, it is recommended to separate out functionality into logical units, for example:

 - model definition - the actual model implementation
 - model data - loading and preprocessing of input data
 - model execution - defining the parameters of the model and running it
 - result postprocessing and visualisation

-This allows for
+This makes life much easier when you want to:

-- the same model to be used with different parameters and/or input data,
+- use the same model with different parameters and/or input data,
-- the model to be run on different plaforms without modification (think desktop vs HPC cluster vs web service).
+- run the model on different plaforms without modification (think desktop vs HPC cluster vs web service).
-- visualisations tailored to the platform you are working on.
+- have visualisations tailored to the platform you are working on.
-- running multiple models from one script.
+- run multiple models from one script.

 The examples use canned (i.e. already preprocessed) data but otherwise largely adhere to this pattern.